-- 3.1 Grant applicants will be categorised according to geographical location and type of activity. - 3.2 Generally, organisations should apply for funding only once within the Trust's financial year. - 3.2.1 Exceptions will be made for organisations that operate a food bank where one of the two applications relate to funding for the foodbank.
+Grant applicants will be categorised according to geographical location and type of activity.

+Generally, organisations should apply for funding only once within the Trust's financial year.

+Exceptions will be made for organisations that operate a food bank where one of the two applications relate to funding for the foodbank.

-3.3 Applications will be considered from:
+Applications will be considered from:

-- 3.3.1 An incorporated society. - 3.3.2 A registered charitable trust. - 3.3.3 A body or club controlled by an association of persons under an adopted constitution that has audited or reviewed accounts and an annual report. - 3.3.4 Not-for-profit community-based youth groups and parent-led playgroups.

-- 3.3.5 The above organisations that will govern and/or manage and/or own the activity or project or asset.
-Consideration will be given to applications from lease holders, dependant on the conditions of the lease agreement. - 3.3.6 Community owned Trusts, or other similar incorporated entities, that hold monies on behalf of other community organisations or event organisers.
+- 1. Incorporated societies - 2.
+Entities registered with Charites Services. - 3.
+A body or club controlled by an association of persons under an adopted constitution that has audited or reviewed accounts and an annual report. - 4.
+Entities that will govern and/or manage and/or own the activity or project or asset.
+Consideration will be given to applications from lease holders, dependant on the conditions of the lease agreement. - 5.
+Community owned Trusts, or other similar incorporated entities, that hold monies on behalf of other community organisations or event organisers.
 In such cases applications should be completed in the name of the community owned Fundholder/Trust, and they will assume responsibility for meeting all the Community Trust's accountability requirements.

-3.4 Applications will not be considered from:
+Applications will not be considered from:

-- 3.4.1 Individuals or groups seeking to provide funding assistance to individuals. - 3.4.2 Organisations and groups operating for private profit. - 3.4.3 Commercial entities. - 3.4.4 Primary schools, secondary schools, kindergartens, playcentres and not-for-profit early learning centres that are eligible for annual formula funding from the Trust (subject to the policies relating to primary and secondary schools, kindergartens, playcentres and not-for-profit early learning centre grants below). - 3.4.5 Fundraising organisations when the individual organisations that they are fundraising for may apply directly to the Trust.
+- 1. Individuals or groups seeking to provide funding assistance to individuals. - 2.
+Organisations and groups operating for private profit. - 3.
+Commercial entities. - 4.
+Primary schools, secondary schools, kindergartens, playcentres and not-for-profit early learning centres that are eligible for annual formula funding from the Trust (subject to the policies relating to primary and secondary schools, kindergartens, playcentres and not-for-profit early learning centre grants below). - 5.
+Fundraising organisations when the individual organisations that they are fundraising for may apply directly to the Trust.

-3.5 Applications will not be considered for:
+Applications will not be considered for:

-- 3.5.1 Projects that the trustees consider are the primary responsibility of local or central government. - 3.5.2 Completed or retrospective projects as at the time of applications being considered. - 3.5.3 Projects that do not specifically benefit the community of the Mid and South Canterbury region. - 3.5.4 Costs relating to attendance at out-of-region conferences, education, tournaments, competitions, tours etc. - 3.5.5 Projects that the trustees consider are the primary responsibility of local commercial entities or organisations and groups operating for private profit. - 3.5.6 Centennial or jubilee events unless they are to celebrate a region-wide event. - 3.5.7 Defibrillators and/or lockboxes- a list of funders for these can be received from the Community Relations Manager.
+- 1. Projects that the trustees consider are the primary responsibility of local or central government. - 2.
+Completed or retrospective projects as at the time of applications being considered. - 3.
+Projects that do not specifically benefit the community of the Mid and South Canterbury region. - 4.
+Costs relating to attendance at out-of-region conferences, education, tournaments, competitions, tours etc. - 5.
+Projects that the trustees consider are the primary responsibility of local commercial entities or organisations and groups operating for private profit. - 6.
+Centennial or jubilee events unless they are to celebrate a region-wide event. - 7.
+Defibrillators and/or lockboxes- a list of funders for these can be received from the Community Relations Manager. - 8.
+Projects solely concerned with earthquake strengthening.